Meguro Parasitological Museum, Tokyo, Japan

 It’s the question I’m asking myself as I walk up to the entrance of this museum in Tokyo.

-It’s not any old museum – no history, artwork, demonstrations, cultural artefacts.
+It’s not any old museum – no history, artwork, demonstrations, or cultural artefacts.
 This is a museum of parasites: the Meguro Parasitological Museum, to be exact.

 As I walk in, I again ask myself the question – why would anyone want to go and look at the tapeworms?
 Because it seems a lot of people do!
 The museum is packed and I have to squeeze my way inside.